Cherry Tomato And Basil Focaccia

 This Focaccia is best eaten on the day of baking.

-Freezing: This bread can be cut into portions and defrosted in a hot oven for 10 minutes.
+Freezing: Focaccia bread is easy to freeze, I like to cut it up into portions, which can be defrosted in a hot oven for 10 minutes. when needed.

 © THE GOURMET LARDER.
 All images and content are copyright protected.